acl2018/acl2018-website/_call_for_papers/main.md

 does not count towards page limit and should not be included in the "Appendix" section of the ACL template (despite the unfortunate wording).
-The "container" for supplementary materials is a separate document, and these materials should be submitted using an appropriate field on the review form.
+The "container" for supplementary materials is a separate document, and these materials should be submitted separately to the paper using the appropriate field on the review form.

 #### Anonymity